SuperPrower/era_interpreter/README.md

 - `-DCMAKE_BUILD_TYPE=Debug` - will enable debug symbols and tests
 - `-DCoverage` - will enable coverage report with LCOV.
 Note that this requires LCOV installed and supported compiler (i.e. GCC, Clang, or AppleClang)
 - `-DCMAKE_EXPORT_COMPILE_COMMANDS=ON` - will generate `compile_commands.json` (This is standard CMake practice.
 It may be useful to anyone who uses cquery language server or vim autocomplete plugin from wide variety of choices)

-In case of compilation under Microsoft Visual Studio Compiler, an additional flag is needed to completely build the library:
-- `-DCMAKE_WINDOWS_EXPORT_ALL_SYMBOLS=TRUE` - this will tell the compiler to export all functions from the library sources into the library file.
-Without it, the .lib file containing exported symbols won't be created.

 Finally, build binaries:
 ```